cakephp/docs/en/core-libraries/email.rst

         ->from('app@domain.com')
         ->send();

-This would use the following view files:
+This would use the following template files:

 * ``src/Template/Email/text/welcome.ctp``
 * ``src/Template/Layout/Email/text/fancy.ctp``